hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/06_handling-replicates.md

 ### Self-consistency analysis

-An _optional step_ is to create pseudo-replicates for each replicate byrandomly splitting the reads and running them through the same workflow.
+An _optional step_ is to create pseudo-replicates for each replicate by randomly splitting the reads and running them through the same workflow.
 Again, **if IDR analysis on the self-replicates for Replicate 1 results in a number of peaks that are similar (within a factor of 2) to self-replicates for Replicate 2 these are truly good replicates.**

 <img src="../img/idr-rep1-rep2.png" width=500>